 Accessibility Reviews by Sage Traveling

-I hope this information makes your travels easier, and I hope it encourages you to travel to all those places you dream of.
+I hope this information makes traveling with handicaps and disabilities a bit easier, and I hope it encourages you to travel to all those places you dream of.
 Wishing you many blessings and as always, Safe Travels!